mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-undefined.md

 ## What It Does

 _expect(...).toBeUndefined_ is pretty straightforward.
-Surprise, surprise... it checks if the value you’re passing is, in fact, `undefined`.
+Surprise, surprise… it checks if the value you’re passing is, in fact, `undefined`.
 If your value is `undefined`, the test is going to pass.
 If it’s anything else—like `null`, `0`, or an empty string (even though those sorta feel like "nothing" too)—the test is going to throw some red text at you, because nope, that's _not_ `undefined`.

 ## When You’d Use It